mikehyland-quant/deribit-analysis/README.md

+This code uses the Options_Math classes and modules to analyze Bitcoin options on Deribit.

 # Deribit.xlsx and Methods_xlWings
 The code below will output most of the data to the excel spreadsheet via xlWings and the shortcuts contained in the .py file.